How to Pick Hardware for Cabinets: The Best Guide

 Mixing knobs and pulls

 For reference, a kitchen cabinet knob usually uses a single screw and pulls are longer and use two screw holes to attach.
 I love using a combination of pulls and knobs in my cabinetry designs.
-Usually I use knobs on cabinet fronts and pulls on drawers but I’ve also done it the other way.

 Choosing the right finish is like choosing the perfect jewelry for your kitchen.
 The finish not only complements the style of your kitchen but also ties together other elements like light fixtures and appliances.
-There are so many different options out there you’re bound to find something you love.

 Brass and Gold

-My personal favorite – brass hardware has been a popular choice for years, and it continues to hold its ground.
 Whether you opt for shiny lacquered brass or a more rustic oil-rubbed bronze, brass adds warmth and elegance to both modern and traditional kitchens.

 The one thing about gold or brass hardware is that you should always try to get REAL brass.
-Gold finishes that aren’t on real brass metal have the tendency to look and feel cheap.
-Some finishes can look more yellow than others while some can be more matte and subdued.
-Real brass can definitely get more pricey but if there’s one thing I like to splurge on in a kitchen, it’s the hardware.
+Gold finishes that aren’t made from real brass metal tend to look and feel cheap.
+Some finishes can look more yellow than others, while some can be more matte and subdued.

 Polished brass or lacquered brass is a shiny finish that won’t age or get dull over time.
-Brushed brass or satin brass is the same thing but it’s sanded more to make it look more dull.
-Some brands offer finishes as champagne gold and they’re a lighter gold color.
-I’d say that champagne gold was a trendy look a few years ago but brass is timeless.
+Brushed brass or satin brass is the same thing, but it’s sanded more to make it look more dull.
+Some brands offer finishes as champagne gold, and they’re a lighter gold color.
+I

 Unlacquered brass, my personal favorite, is untreated brass which develops a patina over time.
 With use and time it gets a unique look, giving your hardware a timeworn, classic look.
 You can always polish it or clean it with bar keeper’s friend to make it look new again.